fishyfriend/nixos-config/README.md

-nixos-config contains the system configurations for my personal computers running NixOS.
+*ARCHIVED*

+nixos-config contained the system configurations for my personal computer running NixOS.
+It was superseded by my config repository on Nov.
+18, 2018, on which date its source tree was copied verbatim into the `nixos/` subdirectory there.
+The revision history was not copied, so the present archive is kept for the purpose of preserving it.

 # Layout